Close

 • Requires Vietnamese sponsor (company or agent)

-• Extension fee: USD 50-120 depending on duration and entry type
+• Extension fee: USD 50-120 depending on duration and entry type, with processing time of 5-7 working days

 • Maximum extension period typically matches original visa duration